I don’t know when my love for cats started. But I grew up in a home where animals are loved and treated like humans.

 According to Suzanne Northey, LMFT, “Pets are also great for mental health.
 That’s why so many professionals in the social service industry advocate the use of therapy dogs that go to visit residents in assisted living settings, and patients in skilled nursing facilities and hospitals.”

 Cat therapy for me is so effective.
 When I’m home, I spend most of my time with my cat.
 I would lay on the floor and they would immediately come to me and play with me.
 We eat meals together and even watch movies together.
 I sometimes read them a book and take them to the park.
 My life has changed a lot from the time I had my first cat up until now.
 My outlook on life, my perseverance, my focus, and the way I live it is has completely changed.
 I used to be a worrier and a lonely soul, but now, my life is happier, and I am more relaxed and contented with the way it is.
 I guess that’s how much cat therapy creates an impact.

 Having pets around has helped boost my health and bonding with them has been a form of relaxation for me.
-They are my source of peace and joy.
 The love and care I give them are incomparable to the happiness they have brought to my life.
 If this is not helpful, then I don’t know what is.
 Cat therapy is far more than what I never imagined it could be.
 Cat therapy just changed my life for the better.